seanpm2001/Carbon-Design-System_IBM-Cloud/.github/ISSUE_TEMPLATE/user-feedback.md

 ---
 name: Usability and user feedback
-about: 'Use this template to share any user research, insights and feedback you received regarding Cloud PAL components and patterns. '
+about: 'Use this template to share any user research, insights and feedback you received regarding carbon-for-ibm-cloud components and patterns. '
 title: ''
 labels: ''
 assignees: ''